Betty-Services/solutionsteam/README.md

 Any steps created by the Solutions team within Betty Blocks, which are not part of another repo.
 For questions please contact Betty Blocks via the in-platform chat support or solutions@bettyblocks.com

+### Get Record from Collection

+getRecordFromCollection is an function designed to retrieve a specific record from an array of objects.
+The function allows for two methods of retrieval:

+- By index.
+- By matching a specific property value.

+The function accepts an object as an argument with the following properties:

+- array (Array): The array of objects from which the record will be retrieved.
+- byIndex (Boolean): A flag to determine the method of retrieval.
+If true, the record will be fetched by index.
+If false, the record will be fetched by matching a property value.
+- index (Number): The index of the record to be retrieved.
+This parameter is required if byIndex is true. property (String): The property name to be used for matching.
+This parameter is required if byIndex is false.
+- value (any): The value of the property to be matched.
+This parameter is required if byIndex is false.

+The function will throw an error in the following cases:

+- If byIndex is true and index is not provided.
+- If byIndex is false and either property or value is not provided.

 ### Calculate Average Or Sum

 <!-- MK -->